0 Items in Your Cart

 Many federal agencies protect consumers by imposing and enforcing regulations on packaging.
 For example, the Department of Agriculture regulates the packaging and labeling of meat and poultry.
+In 2015 the House of Representatives voted to repeal country-of-origin labeling for beef, pork and chicken.
 The Department of Health and Human Services, which includes the Food and Drug Administration, enforces regulations concerning packaging and labeling of food, cosmetics, and pharmaceutical products.
 U.S. Customs & Border Protection regulates packaging requirements for imports, and the Surface Transportation Board (formerly the Interstate Commerce Commission) regulates packaging used for transporting dangerous articles and hazardous materials.
 The Federal Trade Commission enforces regulations concerning deceptive labeling and packaging.

 In 1982, the Food and Drug Administration issued new guidelines on the packaging of capsules and other products that are vulnerable to tampering.
 The new rules, drawn up in response to a wave of tampering cases, applied to many drugs or preparations that could be ingested, inhaled, injected, or otherwise used.
 The aim was to prevent deaths or injuries such as those that occurred in 1982 following ingestion of cyanide-laced Tylenol capsules.
+In 1989 there were 2 amendments to these guidelines.
+For gelatin capsules that are easier to tamper with, there must be at least two tamper proof packaging features.
+Also, capsules that are sealed with a tamper proof coating, must have at least one tamper proof packaging feature.
 In general, the rules required the addition of tamper-proof seals.
 The packaging industry responded to these new guidelines and rules by applying more tamper-free packaging, such as bubble wrap and protective rings to a wide variety of products.

 A more recent concern affecting the industry involves the environment.
 Many packaging firms are developing biodegradable and recyclable products to reduce waste.
 The importance of packaging is underscored by the buying patterns of environmentally conscious consumers who choose environmentally correct packages over wasteful ones, regardless of the products themselves.